open-contracting/deploy/docs/reference/index.rst

 Prometheus
 ~~~~~~~~~~

 Servers are monitored by `Prometheus <https://prometheus.io/>`__.
-Salt is used to configure Prometheus monitoring on each server, and to set up a Prometheus server to to collect metrics from these servers.
+Salt is used to configure Prometheus monitoring on each server, and to set up a Prometheus server to to collect metrics from these servers. `Node Exporter <https://github.com/prometheus/node_exporter>`__ is installed on each server to export hardware and OS metrics like disk space used, memory used, etc.

-We use the following exporters:

--  `Node Exporter <https://github.com/prometheus/node_exporter>`__ is installed on each server to export hardware and OS metrics like disk space used, memory used, etc.

 Read the :doc:`user guide <../use/prometheus>` to learn how to use Prometheus.